Testing Policies

 No examination materials (including scratch paper) are to leave the room under any circumstances during the actual examination period or during an examination review.
 In the case of virtually proctored electronic examinations, no content from any examination may be copied, photographed, or replicated in any way during the actual examination period or during an examination review.
 Scratch paper must be destroyed immediately following the examination.

 In the case of in-class examinations, book bags are to be placed at the front or sides of the classroom away from all students for the duration of the examination.
 The only items allowed at the student’s desk are: pencils, calculators, exams, scantron sheets, and scratch paper.
 If electronic exams are administered, only pencils, scratch paper, and laptops are allowed.
 Failure to bring a laptop to a scheduled exam is considered an unexcused absence.
-The policy of the College is to assign a grade of zero for the electronic exam of which a student fails to bring their personal laptop, unless the student has contacted the course coordinator regarding extenuating circumstances or the course coordinator or course syllabus has indicated an alternate policy.
-If a laptop is malfunctioning prior to an exam, the student is required to provide proof that his/her computer is malfunctioning.
-Students who are aware of a computer problem prior to the exam must contact the course coordinator at least 30 minutes prior to the exam.
+The policy of the College of Pharmacy is to assign a grade of zero for any exam when a student fails to bring their personal laptop with examination downloaded, unless the student has contacted the course coordinator regarding extenuating circumstances or the course coordinator or course syllabus has indicated an alternate policy.
+If a laptop or electronic testing software is malfunctioning prior to an exam, the student is required to provide proof that his/her computer is malfunctioning.
+Students who are aware of a computer problem must contact the course coordinator at least 30 minutes prior to the exam.
 Students may not utilize college loaner computers as their method of completing electronic exams for an extended period of time.

 In the case of virtually proctored examinations, all books, notes, reference materials (paper or electronic), headphones, earbuds, cell phones, smart watches, and other electronic devices are to be placed in a separate location (preferably a different room) during the entirety of the examination.
 When utilized, scratch paper must be clean on both sides and free of any unacknowledged aid.
 Unless directed otherwise by the course coordinator, the only items allowed in the student’s testing environment are their computer/charger being used to take the exam, webcam with microphone (if separate from computer), calculator (if allowed by course coordinator), scratch paper and pencil.